OGGM/oggm/docs/shop.rst

    In previous versions, level 4 files were the "reduced" directories with intermediate files removed.
 Level 5 was very similar, but without the dynamic spinup files.
    I practice, most users wont really see a change.
-   **All v1.4 directories are still working with OGGM v1.6: however, you may have to change the run parameters back to their previous values**.

 Here are some example use cases for glacier directories, and recommendations on which level to pick:

-1. *Running OGGM from GCM / RCM data with the default settings*: **start at level 5**
+1. Running OGGM from GCM / RCM data with the default settings: **start at level 5**
-2. *Using OGGM's flowlines but running your own baseline climate, mass balance or ice thickness inversion models*: **start at level 2** (and maybe use OGGM's workflow again for glacier dynamic evolution?).
+2. Using OGGM's flowlines but running your own baseline climate, mass balance or ice thickness inversion models: **start at level 2** (and maybe use OGGM's workflow again for glacier dynamic evolution?).
 This is the workflow used by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
-3. *Run sensitivity experiments for the ice thickness inversion*: start at level 3 (with climate data available) and re-run the inversion steps.
+3. Run sensitivity experiments for the ice thickness inversion: start at level 3 (with climate data available) and re-run the inversion steps.